microsoft/multimodal-ai/README.md

 ## References

-As previously mentioned, this project leverages the [ChatGPT-like app with your data using Azure OpenAI and Azure AI Search](https://github.com/Azure-Samples/azure-search-openai-demo) Open Source project by using some of its Python scripts (for chunking for example) as well as the web application used by users to submit prompts and get responses.
+This project leverages the [ChatGPT-like app with your data using Azure OpenAI and Azure AI Search](https://github.com/Azure-Samples/azure-search-openai-demo) Open Source project by using some of its Python scripts (for chunking for example) as well as the web application used by users to submit prompts and get responses.

 ## Contributing